 NLRB General Counsel Rules McDonald's a Joint Employer, Potentially Liable for Franchisee Violations (2014)

 On July 28, 2014, the general counsel of the National Labor Relations Board (NLRB) ruled that McDonald's is a joint employer and authorized complaints in 43 cases against McDonald's.
+According to the Washington Post, workers had been filing labor complaints across the country, and "[t]here were so many filed against McDonald’s in particular, and they were so similar in nature, that the NLRB decided to consolidate 78 of them into 13 complaints that treat the company as a “joint employer” with its franchisees."
 The ruling means that McDonald's "could be held jointly liable for labor and wage violations by its franchise operators," according to the New York Times, and may also "give employees more leverage to unionize."

 In response, "McDonald's said that its assistance to its more than 3,000 franchisees doesn't establish a joint employer relationship as described by the NLRB" and "vowed to fight the decision," according to the Washington Post.
 Trade groups including the National Restaurant Association (NRA) and the National Retail Federation denounced the ruling as harmful to businesses.
 An NRA spokesperson said, "The net effect is counterproductive and will indeed create 'big business.'"